Postgraduate Course: Financial Risk Management (MATH11046)

 Model risk: Danger of applying models in inapropriate situations.

-Stress testing: Extreme event theory and simulating rare and catastrophic events.
+Stress testing: Extreme event theory and simulating rare and

 Conclusions: Towards integrated risk management.